CompGenomeLab/xr-ds-seq-snakemake/README.md

         - Cisplatin: `cisplatin`;
         - Oxaliplatin: `oxaliplatin`.

+    - `simulation`:

-    - `simulation_enabled`: True if you want to generate simulated reads of your sample via [boquila](https://github.com/CompGenomeLab/boquila).
+        - `enabled`: True if you want to generate simulated reads of your sample via [boquila](https://github.com/CompGenomeLab/boquila).
         If not, False should be provided.

+        - `input`: If simulation will be done without an input file, `input` parameter and its subparameters should be removed.
+                Contains `name` and `layout` parameters:

-    - `simulation_input`: Simulation can be either done using the reference genome or with a provided input file.
+            - `name`: Simulation can be either done using the reference genome or with a provided input file.
 If an input file will be used, it's SRR code should be given.

-        - If the srr file of the input is already provided in the `resources/input/` directory in gzipped fastq format, workflow will directly use that file.
+                If the srr file of the input is already provided in the `resources/input/` directory in gzipped fastq format,
+                workflow will directly use that file.
 Even in that case, this parameter should be used as it will be used to set the name of the input file.

-        - If simulation will be done without an input file, this parameter should be removed.

-    - `simulation_input_layout`: Whether the given input file is sequenced as paired-end or single-end.
+            - `layout`: Whether the given input file is sequenced as paired-end or single-end.
                 'Single' or 'Paired' (case-insensitive).

-        - If simulation will be done without an input file, this parameter should be removed.

 - `genome`: Contains 2 parameters, which are `build` and `link`.